massimilianodelliubaldini/ac7-ultrawide/README.md

 2. Clone this repository to, or download a zip and unpack it in, \<Steam Installation Location\>\SteamApps\common\ACE COMBAT 7.
 3. Double magic.py click to run.

+Uninstallation:

+1. Delete d3d11.dll from your game directory.
+2. Delete Ace7Game.exe from your game directory.
+3. "Verify integrity of game files" in Steam.
+This will re-download the most up-to-date executable.

 TODO:

 1. Continue using most-up-to-date shader fixes.
 2. Make install script more robust with user feedback.
 3. Make installation less complex.
+4. Improve code reuse.